Greatest Literature banner

 Hamlet the Sexy

-Hamlet (1990): Director Franco Zeffirelli; featuring Mel Gibson, Glenn Close, Alan Bates, Helena Bonham-Carter
+Hamlet (1990): Film, 134 minutes; director Franco Zeffirelli; featuring Mel Gibson, Glenn Close, Alan Bates, Helena Bonham-Carter

 In the 1990s began the trend of having major movie stars taking on Hamlet.
 Keanu Reeves played the part on a Canadian stage and Jude Law did it in London.
 And on film we've had Mel Gibson, Kevin Kline, Kenneth Branagh, Ethan Hawke and others as Hamlets.
 (Though, to be fair, at least some of them were classically trained actors with deep stage experience.)